alexec/www.alexecollins.com/source/2013-09-03-first-steps-middleman.html.md

 * Running [my link checker](/content/web-site-link-checker) to check I'd not broken too many links.
 * Updating the template to have Google Analytics tracking, and Disqus comments.
 * Manually inspecting the most popular pages for errors.
-* Checking on modile.
+* Checking on mobile and tablet.
 * Enabling a Rakefile to publish it to Github Pages for preview.

 I'd already trimmed my site down when I moved it to EC2.
 This time I lost the recent post, recent comments and tags.
-I may try to reinste the tags.
+I may try to reinstate the tags.